ITlusions/ITL.ControlPlane.SDK/README.md

 ## Related Components

-This SDK is designed to work with other ITL ControlPlane components:
+This SDK is part of the ITL ControlPlane ecosystem.
+Other components have been separated into independent repositories for focused development:

-- **ITL.ControlPlane.API**: REST API layer providing HTTP endpoints
+- **ITL.ControlPlane.API**: REST API layer (separate repository)
-- **ITL.ControlPlane.GraphDB**: Graph database for metadata storage and analytics
+- **ITL.ControlPlane.GraphDB**: Graph database for metadata storage (separate repository)

 ## Development